diogowernik/react-frontend-holding-and-investments/README.md

 Than create an account and login to the application.

-If you want to use sample data, change the name of fixtures.json.backup in the backend api to 'sample_data.json' and run the following command on the backend:

-    python manage.py loaddata sample_data.json

-- user login:
-  username: portfolio@admin.com
-  password: folio123

 ## Features and Things to do

 This app is not ready, there are some features that are missing.
 And some features that are working.